One of our favourite dishes in the world, the vegan Malysian Laksa!

 10. In a separate pan boil the noodles for 2 minutes to tenderise them slightly.

-11. Once the mushrooms have softened add the coconut milk, water and noodles.
+11. Once the mushrooms have softened add the coconut milk, brown sugar, water and noodles.

 12. Stir to combine and allow the noodles to cook completely.

 13. Once cooked serve garnished with the shredded carrot, beansprouts, remaining coriander, fresh mint leaves and fresh lime.
 Add the crispy tofu on top.

 14. The paste will keep in an air-tight jar for up to a week!